 Benefits of Participating

-- You’ll receiverials, access to online education and reminders for needed care.
+- You’ll receive access to online education and reminders for needed care.

-- Depending upon your condition, you may receive phone calls from a health coach to help you set personal health goals to manage your high cholesterol.
+- Depending upon your condition, you may receive phone calls from a care manager to help you set personal health goals to manage your high cholesterol.